wso2/choreo-samples/twilio-new-sms-to-gmail-inbox/readme.md

-Use template (Twilio New SMS to Gmail Message) to send an email when SMS is received to a Twilio account.
+# Twilio New SMS to Gmail Message
 ## Use case
 There are day-to-day scenarios where we come across surveys or competitions which are initiated with the use of SMS voting.
-This integration template allows you to start such kind of scenario instantly.<br>
+This integration sample allows you to start such kind of scenario instantly.<br>

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/twilio_new_sms_to_gmail_inbox <newProjectName>`
 * Google cloud account
 * Twilio account